17 Best Yoga Poses for Anxiety (Depression and Stress)

 Well it’s thought that by tilting your body, you are equally distributing the energy flow, helping you feel calmer and more balanced.

-Yoga Journal recommends including the posture as part of a yoga sequence to train your brain to relax.
+Yoga Journal recommends including it as part of a sequence to train your brain to relax.[2]

-It’s part of a series of asanas that are designed to access the parasympathetic nervous system.
+Extended triangle is one of a number of asanas that are designed to access the parasympathetic nervous system.

 Pose 3: Bridge Pose (Setu Bandha Sarvangasana)